 What a voyage for Nickie and Terry.
 As Terry says on the final night of the cruise, “We’ve already missed the spring.”
 Since they are of a certain age, they see this as their last chance at true love, and therefore, the decision to go full steam ahead, whether or not they reach a shared destination, lose their course, or sink.
 Whatever the result, they would live adored in each other’s memories.
 As for me, my own aforestated friendships didn’t come to a stormy halt.
 Since some of us moved to other cities, geography caused us to drift apart.
 The one relationship charged with tension would be that with Doug. (http://www.rafsy.com/films-1960s-1990s/edward-scissorhands-a-volatile-friendship/)

-Doug and I last saw each other this September, when he visited me from Los Angeles and stayed at my place.
+Doug and I last saw each other in September of 2016, when he visited me from Los Angeles and stayed at my place.
 We’ve been friends since 1991.
 That would be close to 26 years.
 He’s Mid-Western American.
 I’m Filipino.
 Despite the cultural difference, we are similar in our global education (he had spent a college year in Scotland while I in France) and affinity for nice clothes (Ralph Lauren pants for less than a hundred bucks at I. Magnin’s closing sale).
 Above all, we come from a common family background, one that emphasizes traveling as a means of intellectual enhancement and personal growth.
 Paired with a physical attraction, we had plenty to talk about, which has not been the case in recent years.
 Much has gone on with us that we have not confided in each other.
 Doug has compared our rift to a sibling leaving for boarding school; the kinship remains, but the distance has caused a change in the relationship.
 His two-week visit was curtailed to two days, during which a yelling match erupted over my persistence for an Uber that never showed up and his mess of food crumbs in my kitchen.